-7 Are there any restrictions or prohibitions against requiring a medical examination as a condition of employment?
+Are there any restrictions or prohibitions against requiring a medical examination as a condition of employment?

-Yes, the Americans with Disabilities Act (ADA) prohibits employers from conducting medical examinations or making pre-employment inquiries to determine whether an applicant has a disability or the nature or severity of the disability.
-Under ADA, however, employers may require applicants to submit to post-offer medical examinations, which may be administered after the applicant has received a conditional offer of employment but before the applicant has commenced employment.
+The Americans with Disabilities Act (ADA) prohibits employers from conducting medical examinations or making pre-employment inquiries to determine whether an applicant has a disability, or the nature or severity of an applicant's disability.
+Under the ADA, however, employers may require applicants to submit to post-offer medical examinations, which may be administered after the applicant has received a conditional offer of employment but before the applicant has commenced employment.
 Moreover, employers may condition offers of employment on the results of the post-offer medical examination if the following conditions are met:

-- all entering employees in the same position are subjected to such examinations whether or not they have a disability; - information obtained regarding an employee's medical condition or history is collected and maintained on separate forms and in separate medical files that are treated as confidential medical records: and - the results of the examinations are used only under the provisions of ADA, and if people with disabilities are excluded from the position based on the examination, the examination must be job-related and consistent with business necessity.
+- all entering employees in the same position are subjected to such examinations whether or not they have a disability; - information obtained regarding an employee's medical condition or history is collected and maintained on separate forms and in separate medical files that are treated as confidential medical records; and - the results of the examinations are used only under the provisions of the ADA and, if people with disabilities are excluded from the position based on the examination, the examination must be job-related and consistent with business necessity.